good-lly/lowstorage/README.md

 - **Returns**: An object containing the following properties:
   - `colName`: The name of the collection.
   - `s3`: The S3 instance.
-  - `schema`: The Avro schema for the collection.
-  - `avroParse`: The Avro parse instance.
-  - `avroType`: The Avro type instance.
   - `dirPrefix`: The directory prefix for the collection.
   - `safeWrite`: A boolean indicating whether to perform safe writes.
   - `chunkSize`: The chunk size for reading and writing data.